DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     4. To update the packages : npm update

     5. To check outdate package : npm outdate (run this command in terminal directly)

+    6. To check version of package : npm view \<package-name> version

     ![Image](./images/npm-outdate.png)